akka/akka/akka-docs/src/main/paradox/stream/operators/Source/unfoldResourceAsync.md

 # Source.unfoldResourceAsync

-Wrap any resource that can be opened, queried for next element and closed in an asynchronous way with three distinct functions into a source.
+Wrap any resource that can be opened, queried for next element and closed in an asynchronous way.
-It is the equivalent of @ref[unfoldResource](unfoldResource.md) but for resources with asynchronous APIs.

 @ref[Source operators](../index.md#source-operators)